-The American Cancer Society subscribes to the Post Award Management System provided by Altum proposalCENTRAL.
+The American Cancer Society is pleased to announce our continued association with Altum proposalCENTRAL by subscribing to the Post Award Management System.
 The system is designed to collect grant post award information from grantees.
 Grantees are asked to keep their proposalCENTRAL profile current for the duration of the grant.